-Pine needle tea has significant amounts of vitamin C, vitamin A, and flavoniods that make it a citrus-y flavored tonic drink to forage in winter.
+Pine needle tea has significant amounts of vitamin C, vitamin A, and flavoniods that make it a citrusy flavoured tonic drink to forage in winter.

 As I type this I’m sitting with a steamy cup of pine needle tea, unsweetened, on the desk beside my computer.
 The fragrance reminds me of winter holidays, walking in the woods in summer, when the needles are baking in the strong sun, and harvesting food in our forest garden under the pine needle mulch.
 It’s a homey fragrance, rich in grounding memories as well as health benefits.
 Pine grows abundantly around me in the conifer forests of the dry southern interior of BC, where I live.
 Pine is my herb of the month, as I study one herb at a time.

-Pine needle tea has a citrusy flavor with a hint of resin.
-The flavor depends upon the pine or confer tree you harvest the needles from.
+Pine needle tea has a citrusy flavour with a hint of resin.
+The flavour depends upon the pine or confers tree you harvest the needles from.
 Nibble on a few needles from several pine trees before you harvest and pick the tastiest for your tea.
-Save the more resinous flavored needles for making pine infused cleaning products.
-Use the citrus-y flavored needles for tea and herbs in cooking.
+Save the more resinous flavoured needles for making pine infused cleaning products.
+Use the citrusy flavoured needles for tea and herbs in cooking.
 Drinking pine needle tea is a way to get to know your local conifer resources and build your local herbal knowledge with hands-on experience.
 The best kind of learning.

 Health benefits of pine needle tea

 If you are coughing, pine needles can help to make the cough more productive.
 They relieve congestion.
 They also support the immune system to do its job recovering from viruses and infections.
 Pine is high in antioxidant flavonoids including anthocyanins

 A 2011 Korean study demonstrated using pine needles in tea was the best way to access the antioxidant benefits from pine needles.
 Some other benefits that pine needles share with other conifer species:

 - Relieves sore muscles